GoAuditsGoAudits

 As the name suggests, this 5S methodology in warehouse management is about implementing habits and behaviors that help sustain the established standards.

-Regular audits with elements of corrective action and root cause analysis, identifying newer avenues of continuous improvement, and leadership’s commitment towards sustaining the 5S warehouse program are some of the strategies of sustain.
+Regular audits with elements of corrective action and root cause analysis, identifying newer avenues of continuous improvement, and leadership’s commitment towards sustaining the 5S warehouse program are some of the strategies for sustaining.

 book demo button